ktsn/visle/README.md

   res.send(html)
 })

--// Pass the middlewares provided by render function to handle assets.
+-// Pass the middleware provided by the dev loader to handle assets.
--app.use(render.devMiddlewares)
+-app.use(loader.middleware)
 +if (isDev) {
-+  // Pass the middlewares provided by render function to handle assets.
++  // Pass the middleware provided by the dev loader to handle assets.
-+  app.use(render.devMiddlewares)
++  app.use(loader.middleware)
 +} else {
 +  // Serve client asset files from the dist directory.
 +  app.use(express.static(path.resolve('dist/client')))